hyeuk-jung/Udacity_DSND_Term2/Part 11. Data Scientist Capstone/README.md

 <a id='conclusion'></a>

 ## 5. Conclusion
-After testing the performance of several models based on cross-validation result, I used `XGBoostClassifier`, and trained the model by using a 5 folds validation method.
-Finally, I submitted the result to Kaggle competition and achieved a 0.6486 roc_auc_score.
+After testing the performance of several models based on cross-validation result, I used `Gradient Boosting Classifier`, and trained the model by using a `Bayesian Optimization` method.
+Finally, I submitted the result to Kaggle competition and achieved a 0.65388 roc_auc_score.  <br>(XGBoost's AUC = 0.65095)

 The detailed explanation and results can be found at the post available [here](https://medium.com/@hyeukjung213/kaggle-competition-identification-of-customer-segments-and-finding-potential-customers-of-93b73271bdc0).